 A Release that includes only minor changes and/or clarifications over a Major or Minor Release.
-A Service Release may also be referred to as a Maintenance Release.

 Specification

 A collection of Application Programming Interface (API) definitions, descriptions of semantic behavior, data formats, protocols, and/or other referenced specifications, along with its TCK, intended to enable the development and testing of independent Compatible Implementations.